-To help meet the needs of residents throughout the metropolitan area, NewYork-Presbyterian Hospital has developed the NewYork-Presbyterian Healthcare System, which serves residents of Manhattan, Brooklyn, Queens and the Bronx, as well as Westchester, Long Island, New Jersey, Connecticut and several upstate New York counties.
-Members of the System include acute care and community hospitals, continuum-of-care facilities, home health agencies, ambulatory sites, and specialty institutes committed to providing high-quality, cost-effective and conveniently accessible care to the communities they serve.
-Each member of the System is an affiliate of either Weill Cornell Medical College or Columbia University College of Physicians and Surgeons.
+To help meet the needs of residents throughout the metropolitan area, NewYork-Presbyterian Hospital has developed the NewYork-Presbyterian Healthcare System, which serves residents of Manhattan, Brooklyn, Queens and the Bronx, as well as Westchester, Long Island, New Jersey, Connecticut, and several upstate New York counties.
+Members of the system include acute care and community hospitals, continuum-of-care facilities, home health agencies, ambulatory sites, and specialty institutes committed to providing high-quality, cost-effective and conveniently accessible care to the communities they serve.
+Each member of the System is an affiliate of either Weill Cornell Medicine or Columbia University Vangelos College of Physicians and Surgeons.

 Application information for the NewYork-Presbyterian Hospital Dietetic Internship Program is available on the NewYork-Presbyterian Hospital Dietetic Internship Program website at or may be requested from: